 > Our Operations team actively manages 530km of trails in the Toronto region.
-In addition to improving access to trails, they reduce risk from property hazards and work to implement our management and master plans.
+In addition to implementing projects identified through planning, the Operations team improves public access to trails and reduces risk from property hazards.

 For more information on how TRCA manages and protects Conservation Lands, see our FAQs.